Philadelphia Car Accident Lawyer

-In 2019, the percentage of total traffic fatalities who were passenger car occupants was 34%.
-Light truck occupants numbered 28% of fatalities, non-occupants comprised 20%, motorcycle accidents were 14%, and occupants of large trucks, buses, or other vehicles comprised 4%.
-We can see clearly in the graph how passenger car occupants make up over one-third of these fatalities.
+In 2019, the percentage of total traffic fatalities were passenger car occupants was 34%.
+Light truck occupants accounted for 28% of fatalities, non-occupants comprised 20%, motorcycle accidents were 14%, and occupants of large trucks, buses, or other vehicles were 4% of deaths.
+The takeaway from these figures shows that the occupants of passenger cars make up more than one-third of all fatal crashes.

 How Long After A Car Accident Can You Sue In Pennsylvania?

-If the time specified in the statute of limitations expires, then you may not be able to file a car accident lawsuit in Pennsylvania state court, subject to very few exceptions.
-For this reason, it is best to consult a competent Philadelphia car accident lawyer as soon as possible if you are thinking of filing a car accident lawsuit.
+If the time specified in the statute of limitations expires, then you may not be able to file a car accident lawsuit in Pennsylvania state court.
+There are, however, a narrow set of exemptions to the statute of limitations.

 According to the Pennsylvania Motor Vehicle Responsibility Law 75 Pa.
 Cons.
 Stat. § 1705(d), certain exemptions apply when choosing a limited tort policy:

-- If the driver who caused the accident was intoxicated (DUI), or if he or she agrees to participate in an Accelerated Rehabilitative Disposition (ARD) Program, the limited tort policy does not apply.
+- If the driver who caused the accident was intoxicated, or if he or she agrees to participate in an Accelerated Rehabilitative Disposition (ARD) Program, the limited tort policy does not apply.

-- If an uninsured driver caused the accident, then the injured victim will not be bounded by limited tort insurance.
+- If an uninsured driver caused the accident, the injured victim will not be bound by limited tort insurance.

 - If the vehicle that caused the accident was registered in another state, then limited tort does not apply.